Go Back Up

 Partnership

-A partnership must file an annual information return on Form 1065 to report details like business income, deductions, gains, and losses from its operations, but it doesn't pay income tax.
+A partnership must file Form 1065 annually to report information like business income, deductions, gains, and losses from its operations, but it doesn't pay income tax.
 Instead, it "passes through" any profits or losses to its partners.
-Each partner includes their share of the partnership's business income or loss on their tax return with a Schedule K-1.
+Each business partner includes their share of the partnership's business income or loss on their personal tax return with a Schedule K-1.

 There are four types of partnerships: